CipherCosmos/code-byte/FEATURES.md

-# HackArena Features Documentation
+# Code Byte Features Documentation

-Comprehensive documentation of all features implemented in HackArena.
+Comprehensive documentation of all features implemented in Code Byte.

 ## Table of Contents